cityjson/specs/specifications/cityjson-specs.md

 To reduce the size of a file, it is possible to represent the coordinates of the vertices with integer values, and store the scale factor and the translation needed to obtain the original coordinates (stored with floats/doubles).
 To use compression, a CityJSON object may have one member "transform", whose values are 2 mandatory JSON objects ("scale" and "translate"), both arrays with 3 values.

-We reuse the [scheme of TopoJSON (called quantization)](https://github.com/topojson/topojson-specification/blob/master/README.md#212-transforms) and simply add a third coordinate because our vertices are embedded in 3D space.
+The [scheme of TopoJSON (called quantization)](https://github.com/topojson/topojson-specification/blob/master/README.md#212-transforms) is reused, and here we simply add a third coordinate because our vertices are embedded in 3D space.

-To obtain the real position of a given vertex *v*, we must take the 3 values *vi* listed in the "vertices" member and:
+If a CityJSON object has a member "transform", to obtain the real position of a given vertex *v*, we must take the 3 values *vi* listed in the "vertices" member and:

     v[0] = (vi[0] * ["transform"]["scale"][0]) + ["transform"]["translate"][0]
     v[1] = (vi[1] * ["transform"]["scale"][1]) + ["transform"]["translate"][1]